elonSIe/Korea_leisure_money_happiness/README.md

 3. Elderly peoople tend to spend less money having leisures compared to younger people.

-4. Happiness and safistaction could be different.
+4. Peopple with 'offline' leisures tend to feel more satisfied by their life in general.

-5.
+5. Happiness and safistaction could be different.
 --------------------------------------
 * Note : \
 Created new data from raw version : \